Unity-Technologies/com.unity.formats.alembic/Plugin/README.txt

 -DNAMESPACE_VERSIONING=OFF \
 -DBUILD_SHARED_LIBS=OFF

-- make sure to build in release mode
+Note: make sure to build in release mode and 64-bit (confirm when opening in visual studio)
+Note: should not need to build OpenEXR (steps 3-5 in README.cmake.txt)

+3. copy *.lib files from ${builddir}/lib to Plugin/external/ilmbase/lib64
+4. rename *.lib files (except for Half.lib) to *-2_2.lib
+5. copy ${builddir}/include directory to Plugin/external/ilmbase/

 Building Alembic:

 1. download and build zlib (v1.2.11): http://www.zlib.net/ (use cmake to build, no special args needed)
+2. after building zlib, copy zlibstatic.lib from {builddir}/Release/ to Plugin/external/HDF5/lib64
-2. make sure HDF5 and ilmbase are already built
+3. make sure HDF5 and ilmbase are already built before continuing
-3. use options found in build.sh:
+4. follow instructions in README.txt (steps 1-3) that comes with Alembic
+Note: use the following cmake options (taken from build.sh):

 -DCMAKE_BUILD_TYPE=Release \
 -DCMAKE_INSTALL_PREFIX="${builddir}" \